Bumper Sticker:”We Don’t Have Fun Like We Used To. Duhh! We’re Married”

 “What got you together?”
 I asked.

-She sat back and paused looking down at her nails.
+She sat back and looked down at her nails.
 “We fell in love at my boss’s party and talked till five in the morning.
 I thought it was love at first sight.”
 She smiled sadly.

 He turned slowly toward her.
 “I was instantly attracted to her,” he said.
 “Of all the women I met she seemed the only one for me.”